Pacific Gem Hop

 Experienced brewers have chosen the following hops as substitutions of Pacific Gem:

-Is Pacific Gem available as Cryo/Lupulin powder?
+Is Pacific Gem available in lupulin powder?

 If you see an error in our data, please let us know!